-Margarita cornmeal cookies—they’re tender like shortbread, a bit crunchy from the cornmeal, and brightly flavored from lots of fresh lime zest.
+These Margarita cornmeal cookies are tender like shortbread, slightly crunchy, and brightly flavored from lots of fresh lime zest.
 Topped with a simple white chocolate glaze and a sprinkling of zest, these cornmeal cookies are a unique and fun treat.

 Speaking of evaporation, if you’re concerned about the alcohol, no need, it cooks out during baking.
 But if you want to avoid it altogether you can simply leave it out or add a teaspoon or two of fresh lime juice instead.